Supporting reading in Year 6 (Age 10-11)

-By Year 6, your child will hopefully be reading independently at home and school for lots of different reasons.
+By Year 6 (in England) or Primary 7 (in Scotland), your child will hopefully be reading independently at home and school for lots of different reasons.
 Some children may still be reluctant to read adventurously and can get stuck on one author, series, or type of book.
 Having favourites is great, but Year 6 is also a good time to push the boundaries and read new genres and forms.

 It’s important at this age that your child is encouraged to develop a love of reading.
 This will help to build a strong foundation for learning when they go to secondary school and for later life.

 There are plenty of simple and effective ways you can help your child with reading in Year 5/Primary 6.

 Encourage your child to choose texts with a variety of formats and layouts.
 Lots of children have favourite authors and genres, but it can be helpful to expand into new types of books every so often – including non-fiction texts.